troubletelevision/isometric-tiles-games/README.md

-# isometric tiles games
+# Isometric Tiles Games
-> Snippets and function useful for 2D game development for isometric tiles
+> Löve2D Snippets and functions for 2D game development with isometric tiles

 ## Introduction

 This repository contains code to help with 2D game development with isometric tiles.

 `/lib` contains modules than can simply be used.

 ## License